The Consistency of the $\bf{\Sigma^1_3}$-Separation Property: Abstract

 \section{Abstract}

 We generically construct a model in which the $\bf{\Sigma^1_3}$-separation property is true, i.e. every pair of disjoint $\bf{\Sigma^1_3}$-sets can be separated by a $\bf{\Delta^1_3}$-definable set.
-This answers an old question from A. Mathias.
+This answers an old question from the problem list $``$Surrealist landscape with figures$"$ by A. Mathias from 1968.
 We also construct a model in which the (lightface) $\Sigma^1_3$-separation property is true.